jorovipe97/ecs-and-compose/README.md

 ```

 See this, StackOverflow [thread](https://stackoverflow.com/questions/53898568/ecs-cli-compose-service-up-with-a-load-balancer) for more details.

+In addition, the ecs-cli allows to create/destroy cluster, create/destroy/scale services and task, and other cool stuffs directly from the CLI.

 To extract the full power of this cli tool it is recommended to have first an understanding of the AWS ECS service.